Lipid bilayers - Part I: Self-assembly

 If your bilayer was formed in a plane other than the xy-plane, rotate the system so that it will (with gmx editconf

 The spontaneous assembly simulation was done using isotropic pressure coupling.
 The bilayer may have formed but is probably under tension because of the isotropic pressure coupling.
-Therefore, we first need to run a simulation in which the area of the bilayer can reach a proper equilibrium value.
-This requires that we use independent pressure coupling in the plane and perpendicular to the plane.
-Set up a simulation for another 30 ns at zero surface tension (switch to semi-isotropic pressure coupling; if the pressure is the same in the plane and perpendicular to the plane, the bilayer will be at zero surface tension) at a higher temperature of 341 K. This is above the experimental gel to liquid-crystalline transition temperature of DSPC (you will find how to change pressure coupling and temperature in the gromacs
+Therefore, we need to run our simulation in a way that allows the area of the bilayer to reach a proper equilibrium value.
+This requires that we use independent pressure coupling in the bilayer plane and perpendicular to it.
+You will set up a simulation for another 30 ns, modifying martini_md.mdp

 Good practices in membrane simulations.
-To properly sample in an isothermal-isobaric ensemble, you should at this point switch to the Parrinello-Rahman barostat (12 ps is a typical
+To properly sample in an isothermal-isobaric ensemble, production should use the C-rescale or Parrinello-Rahman barostats (12 ps is a typical

 tau-p

-value to use with it).
-The Parrinello-Rahman barostat is less robust than the Berendsen one, and may diverge (crash) if the system is far from equilibrium.
-As such, is usually used only on production runs, whereas Berendsen is used in preparation ones.
+value to use with Parrinello-Rahman, whereas 4 ps is suitable for C-rescale).
+The Parrinello-Rahman barostat is less robust than either the C-rescale or the (formally less correct) Berendsen barostat, and may diverge (crash) if the system is far from equilibrium.
+As such, is usually used only on production runs, whereas Berendsen was used in preparation ones.
+Since its inclusion in GROMACS 2021, the C-rescale barostat can be used for the entire workflow and indeed was the barostat used in the 2025 lipid update publication[4].

 option.